T8RIN/BlurTransformation/README.md

 # BlurTransformation

-This class will help to add bur effect on coil AsyncImage
+This class will help to add blur effect on coil AsyncImage

 Copy BlurTranformation.kt file to your repository and you are ready to engage!